ssbob/flask-stripe/README.md

 stripe listen --forward-to localhost:5000/webhooks
 ```

-NOTE: if you change this repository and the route for webhooks is changed, then substitute that value above.
+NOTE: if you change this repository, and the route for webhooks is changed, then substitute that value above.

-Further, if you want to confirm payment, and the your webhook is working correctly, you can run the following command (
+Further, if you want to confirm payment, and the webhook is working correctly, you can run the following command (
 again, part of the CLI) from another terminal:

 ```